Kodiererin/buyNow/README.md

 # Shopping-Page

-Hi, this is a shopping webpage name buyNow where user can track ,search and buy the products,even they can contact the seller also.
+Hi, this is a shopping webpage name buyNow where user can track ,search and buy the products,even they can contact the seller also(chat feature is in progress).

 Also, seller can login/register themselves and can update,add ,modify the products.
 They can even contact the buyer to sell their products.